Cover your ass: Usage

 The phrase cover your ass is generally viewed as a vulgar term, often replaced by the less-vulgar sounding initials CYA.
-Safire identified CYA as a synecdoche, in the same sense that the word "ass" had come to reference the whole person.
+William Safire identified CYA as being a synecdoche, in the same sense that the word "ass" had come to reference the whole person.
 The word "ass" in the phrase is often replaced with more polite versions or other euphemisms, such as "cover your actions", "cover your rear end", "cover your back", or "cover your butt", according to Safire.
-The "cover your butt" variant has been used in various ways, such as by Minnesota health authorities urging citizens to undergo preventive colorectal exams, as a way to "cover" themselves medically from possible future cancer.
+The "cover your butt" variant has been used in various way including by Minnesota health authorities urging citizens to undergo preventive colorectal exams, as a way to "cover" themselves medically from possible future cancer.
 In banking, officers tasked with making sure the bank follows proper regulatory procedures, called compliance officers, may realize that certain dubious transactions, such as money laundering and terrorist financing, will occur regardless of any regulatory restrictions; still, to protect themselves and their banks against possible future sanctions, they may engage in CYA activity such as issuing unnecessary memos, obfuscating documents or conducting transactions discreetly, as ways to absolve themselves from possible future liability.
 The term is widely used in journalism.
-Safire explained how the term is used in bureaucracy:
+Safire said that the term is used in bureaucracy:

 A bureaucrat adept at C.Y.A. (a) likes to employ passive constructions (see mistakes were made), (b) follows up a meeting or phone call with a self-serving memcon—"memorandum of conversation", (c) routes memos to and through as many other bureaucrats as possible, thereby spreading the risk of future criticism, and (d) "papers the file" with memoranda sometimes supporting and sometimes contradicting his or her position.

-In the novel The Negotiator by Frederick Forsyth, CYA finds mention as:
+In the novel The Negotiator by Frederick Forsyth, an English author, CYA is mentioned:

 There was silence.
 America has some of the most sophisticated alarm systems in the world.
 Her scientists have developed infrared sensors that can detect body heat from several miles above the earth’s surface; there are noise sensors that can hear a mouse breathe at a mile; there are movement and light sensors to pick up a cigarette stub from inner space.
 But no system in the entire arsenal can match the CYA sensor system that operates in Washington.
 It had already been in action for two hours and now was headed for peak performance.